§ 28-25-18. Exemptions.

-(5) Pressure vessels used for transportation and storage of compressed or liquefied gases when construction is in compliance with specifications of the U.S. Department of Transportation and when charged with gas or liquid, marked, maintained, and periodically re-qualified for use, as required by appropriate regulations of the U.S. Department of Transportation.
+(5) Pressure vessels used for transportation and storage of compressed or liquefied gases when construction is in compliance with specifications of the United States Department of Transportation and when charged with gas or liquid, marked, maintained, and periodically re-qualified for use, as required by appropriate regulations of the United States Department of Transportation;

-(10) Pressure vessels with a nominal water containing capacity of one hundred twenty (120) gallons or less for containing water under pressure, including those containing air, the compression of which serves only as a cushion; providing the vessels do not exceed three hundred (300) psi and one hundred eighty degrees (180°) F.
+(10) Pressure vessels with a nominal water containing capacity of one hundred twenty gallons (120 gals.) or less for containing water under pressure, including those containing air, the compression of which serves only as a cushion; providing the vessels do not exceed three hundred (300) psi and one hundred eighty degrees Fahrenheit (180° F);

 (11) Pressure vessels containing water heated by steam or any other indirect means when none of the following limitations are exceeded:

-(ii) A water temperature of two hundred ten degrees (210°) F.
+(ii) A water temperature of two hundred ten degrees Fahrenheit (210° F); or

-(iii) A nominal water containing capacity of one hundred twenty (120) gallons.
+(iii) A nominal water containing capacity of one hundred twenty gallons (120 gals.);

-(12)(i) Hot water supply boilers which are directly fired with oil, gas, electricity, or solid fuel when none of the following limitations is exceeded:
+(12)(i) Hot water supply boilers that are directly fired with oil, gas, electricity, or solid fuel when none of the following limitations is exceeded:

-(C) Nominal water capacity of one hundred twenty (120) gallons.
+(C) Nominal water capacity of one hundred twenty gallons (120 gals.).

-(13) Approved pressure vessels (hot water heaters listed by a nationally recognized testing agency), with approved safety devices including pressure temperature relief valve, with a nominal water containing capacity of one hundred twenty (120) gallons or less having a heat input of two hundred thousand (200,000) B.T.U. per hour or less, used solely for hot water supply at pressure of one hundred sixty (160) pounds per square inch or less, and at temperatures of two hundred ten degrees (210°) Fahrenheit or less; provided, that such pressure vessels are not installed in places of public assembly such as schools, child care centers, public and private hospitals, nursing and boarding homes, churches, public buildings, or any similar place of public assembly.
+(13) Approved pressure vessels (hot water heaters listed by a nationally recognized testing agency), with approved safety devices including pressure temperature relief valve, with a nominal water containing capacity of one hundred twenty gallons (120 gals.) or less having a heat input of two hundred thousand (200,000) B.T.U. per hour or less, used solely for hot water supply at pressure of one hundred sixty (160) pounds per square inch or less, and at temperatures of two hundred ten degrees Fahrenheit (210° F) or less; provided, that such pressure vessels are not installed in places of public assembly such as schools, childcare centers, public and private hospitals, nursing and boarding homes, churches, public buildings, or any similar place of public assembly;

-(14) Boilers and pressure vessels in the care, custody and control of research facilities and used solely for research purposes which require one or more details of non-code construction or which involve destruction or reduced life expectancy of those vessels.
+(14) Boilers and pressure vessels in the care, custody, and control of research facilities and used solely for research purposes that require one or more details of non-code construction or which involve destruction or reduced life expectancy of those vessels;

-(15) Pressure vessels or other structures or components that are not considered to be within the scope of ASME Code Section VIII.
+(15) Pressure vessels or other structures or components that are not considered to be within the scope of ASME Code Section VIII; and

-(16) Antique boilers and pressure vessels whether or not used in public, nonprofit, engineering, and/or scientific museums and operated for educational, historical, or exhibition purposes with shell diameter less than twelve inch (12") and with a grate surface area of less than one square foot.
+(16) Antique boilers and pressure vessels whether or not used in public, nonprofit, engineering, and/or scientific museums and operated for educational, historical, or exhibition purposes with shell diameter less than twelve inches (12″) and with a grate surface area of less than one square foot.

 (b) The following boilers and pressure vessels are exempt from the requirements of §§ 28-25-11, 28-25-12, and 28-25-13:

-(3) Hot water boilers and hot water heaters operated at pressure not exceeding one hundred sixty (160) pounds per square inch gauge, or temperatures not exceeding two hundred fifty degrees (250°) F. which are located in private residences or in apartment houses of less than six (6) family units provided the boiler or hot water heater is not in a place of public assembly as delineated in subdivision (a)(13) of this section.
+(3) Hot water boilers and hot water heaters operated at pressure not exceeding one hundred sixty (160) pounds per square inch gauge, or temperatures not exceeding two hundred fifty degrees Fahrenheit (250° F) which are located in private residences or in apartment houses of less than six (6) family units provided the boiler or hot water heater is not in a place of public assembly as delineated in subsection (a)(13) of this section;

 (5) Pressure vessels that do not exceed: